 Regardless of where you’re dining out in Australia, all the districts are alike, you’ll find pavilions and the main street with all the necessary shops and restaurants.
 Here is a quick overview of the best places to go out in Brisbane to eat.

-The Central Business District is the heart of the city and where you’ll find the main shopping centres and offices.
+The Central Business District is where you’ll find the main shopping centres and offices.
 Due to the influx of city workers, there are many food courts in the city.
-The Food courts are essentially a full floor in a shopping center where there is a multitude of restaurants such as fast food, sandwich shops, salads, Asian and Mexican options.
+The food courts are essentially a full floor in a shopping centre where there is a multitude of restaurants such as fast food places, sandwich shops, salads, Asian and Mexican options.
 In particular, if in the CBD try the Myer Center or 400 Food.

 West End – New Farm